Huotes/CommitMaker/README.md

 Chuck Norris? roundhouse kick is so powerful, it can be seen from outer space by the naked eye.

 Bugs come in through open Windows.

+In a tagteam match, Chuck Norris was teamed with Hulk Hogan against King Kong Bundy and Andre The Giant.
+He pinned all 3 at the same time.